ClaudioVarandas/hcib-poc/README.md

 The following features are optional to implement, but if you do, you'll be ranked higher in our evaluation process.

-- [x] Add unit tests, and integration tests for the endpoints.
+- [x] :white_check_mark: Add unit tests, and integration tests for the endpoints.
-- [x] Use RabbitMQ to send the email asynchronously.
+- [x] :white_check_mark: Use RabbitMQ to send the email asynchronously.
 - [x] Use JWT instead of basic authentication for endpoints.
 - [x] Containerize the app.
 - [x] Postman Collection.